Skim-329/ajax-project/README.md

 # Wine & Dine

-A dynamic HTML, CSS and JavaScript web application for wine enthusiasts and cooks who want to find wine pairings
+A dynamic HTML, CSS and JavaScript web application for wine enthusiasts and cooks who want to find wine pairings based on food and maximum price!

 ## Project Rationale